davidescarioni/gm-platform-starter-kit/README.md

-# gm-platform-starter-kit
+# GameMaker Platform Starter Kit
-A "modern" starter kit for plaftformer games made with GameMaker
+A "modern" starter kit for platformer games made with GameMaker.
+All graphics were mady by Victroium

+## Features
+- Collision management with *move_and_collide*
+- Coyote time
+- Jump Buffer
+- Jump at variable height